pedrovponte/Distributed-Backup-Service-Chord/README.md

 - Reclaim
   - Client decides to change the space available for a given peer
 - State
-  - Shows information about one peer and its storage
+  - Shows information about the peer and its storage
+- Chord
+  - Log information Chord related